Philadelphia Farmers Market Options To Try This Summer

 Bags of Arugula and Spinach from Landisdale Farms in wood crates, along with cabbage and leeks at the Clark Park farmers market in Philadelphia

-The produce is local, such as these leafy greens from Landisdale Farm in Lancaster County
+Leafy greens from Landisdale Farm in Lancaster County

 Established in 1998, Clark Park’s farmers’ market has stood the test of time.
 Run through the Food Trust, this market strives to provide accessible, fresh produce to its West Philly neighbors.
 For this reason, The ACCESS/food stamps card is accepted at every stand, except food trucks.
-Located at 4300-4398 Baltimore Ave.
-Dates: Year-round, Saturdays 10am-2pm; June through November, Thursdays 3pm-7pm.
-Website.

 Fitler Square Farmers’ Market